-Ok, we’ve never been to Finland, but we know many people who have and rave about the country, the people, and the amazing outdoor activities.
-We don’t, however, usually hear too much about the food of Finland.
-So, when Evan Kristine offered to give us a primer on her favorite foods of the region, we happily handed over the reins of the blog to her.
+We don’t usually hear too much about the food of Finland.
+We know many people who have visited Finland and rave about the country, the people, and the amazing outdoor activities, however.
+When Evan Kristine offered to give us a primer on her favorite Finland food, we happily handed over the reins of the blog to her.

 Evan Kristine Palogan is a cook and traveler, who blogs at www.prettywildworld.com.
 She moved from her home country of the Philippines to Finland at age 16, and has since adopted Finland as her permanent home.
 She is, like us, obsessed with the food in the places she visits, and offered to share her favorite dishes from her adopted country.

 Karjalanpiirakka munavoilla — Karelian Pie with Egg Butter

 Karelian pie is a Finnish delicacy originating from Karelia, a region located on the eastern side of Finland, bordering on Russia.
 There are many versions of Karelian pie that you can find at local food stores or in cafes.
 But the famous ones (and ones you’ll see most often) are the rice Karelian pie and the potato Karelian pie.